 Mitochondrial DNA circular; www.visualphotos.com

-Another more recent discovery about the structure of mitochondria is the close association that they can have with the endoplasmic reticulum (ER), called the mitochondria-associated ER membrane or MAM.
-Mitochondria store signalling molecules like Ca2+; Mitochondria can also participate in cell signaling through the reactive oxygen species (ROS) that are created during metabolism. http://frombenchtobedside.wordpress.com/
+Another, more recent discovery about the structure of mitochondria is the close association that they can have with the endoplasmic reticulum (ER), called the mitochondria-associated ER membrane or MAM.
+Mitochondria store signaling molecules like Ca2+; Mitochondria can also participate in cell signaling through the reactive oxygen species (ROS) that are created during metabolism. http://frombenchtobedside.wordpress.com/

 Mitochondria are involved in regulating the cell cycle and play a key role in the apoptosis pathway, a type of programmed cell death.
 And just for the sake of completeness: some parts of the steroid hormone, heme synthesis and urea cycle pathways take place in mitochondria. http://frombenchtobedside.wordpress.com/